AI And Cyber Security Challenge

 AI and cybersecurity continually evolving

-Since the mid-1990s, AI and cyber security have intertwined in assisting organisations in awareness of vulnerabilities in time before an incident materialises.
+Since the mid-1990s, AI and cybersecurity have intertwined in assisting organizations in awareness of vulnerabilities in time before an incident materializes.
 For businesses, the assistance AI provides for IT infrastructure instabilities such as data breach and detection is imperative.
-With these continous and growing cyber-attacks, the biggest fear is keeping up, keeping ahead and staying in control.
+With these continuous and growing cyber-attacks, the biggest fear is keeping up, keeping ahead and staying in control.
 Technological advances can help – tools such as

 - machine learning,

 - and artificial intelligence.

-These are enabling organisations to stay on top of existing and emerging threats.
+These are enabling organizations to stay on top of existing and emerging threats.

 Emergences of machine learning in recent times

 Chronicle is Google’s security offshoot (from Alphabet).
-A platform to allow organisations to manage and make sense of all their data.
-It offers security intelligence and analytic tools enabling the elimination of vulnerable areas, rapid detection of security threats, and generally providing a clear picture of an organisation’s security stance.
+A platform to allow organizations to manage and make sense of all their data.
+It offers security intelligence and analytic tools enabling the elimination of vulnerable areas, rapid detection of security threats, and generally providing a clear picture of an organization’s security stance.

 Magnifier is a contribution from Palo Alto Networks.
-Magnifier offers an improved threat detection platform based upon a behavioural analysing tool, analysing structured and unstructured data with machine learning.
+Magnifier offers an improved threat detection platform based upon a behavioral analyzing tool, analyzing structured and unstructured data with machine learning.
 Other options to enhance security with machine learning technology is to add top up apps onto existing security measures.

-For example, Bay Dynamics Artificial Intelligence tool is partnered with Symantec to help reduce security threats.
+For example, the Bay Dynamics Artificial Intelligence tool is partnered with Symantec to help reduce security threats.
 Also for creating proactive technology to detect and expose risks, helping businesses to protect the integrity of their data.
 Other combinations of AI offering security solutions are IBM QRadar and Watson, Splunk and Caspida.

 These advances in cyber protection are a timely reaction to an expensive and destructive phase of data breaches.
-Organisations not only need to protect their wallets, but also their data.
-The lifeblood of organisations and AI is no longer viewed as a niche security measure, but rather available for all.
+Organizations not only need to protect their wallets but also their data.
+The lifeblood of organizations and AI is no longer viewed as a niche security measure, but rather available for all.

 The take-up on AI-based cyber-risk compliance with GDPR measures has increased during the past six months with SMEs demanding AI-based technology-powered security solutions.
 Forecasters are predicting the IoT will see an increase in domestic demand for security for our cars and household appliances and devices.